hellonathanchung/hellonathanchung/README.md

 # Hi there 👋.
 I'm Nathan!

-# I'm currently learning React and looking to continue working with it!
+# I'm currently learning React and am a student at Flatiron!

 <!--